Paper Plate Education

 Paper Plate Education is an initiative to reduce complex notions to simple paper plate explanations.
 This website promotes innovative hands-on Activities that you can experience across a range of interests, at varying degrees of complexity, and at a low price—all with common paper plates.

 I began building and curating the collection of activities at http://analyzer.depaul.edu/paperplate after being introduced to the concept by Wayne James in 1992.
-The site is kindly host on DePaul University servers.
-However, because the MS FrontPage software originally used to create the site is no longer supported, I have not uploaded or edited content in awhile.
-Some recent contributions are added below.
+The site is kindly host on DePaul University servers, managed by David Jabon.
+However, because the MS FrontPage software originally used to create the site is obsolete, I cannot upload or edit content there.
+Hence, recent contributions are added below.